makisHr03/Winget-AppSync/README.md

 2. **Run the Installer**:
    - Navigate to the extracted folder.
-   - Run the installer batch file: `AppSync.bat`. Ψhoose install.
+   - Run the installer batch file: `AppSync.bat`.
+Choose install.
    - This will install the script and create necessary shortcuts.

 3. **Run AppSync**: